IIEWFL/apds7311-poe-scriptsquad/apds7311-poe-scriptsquad-main/README.md

 ---

 ## 2. Project Overview
-The **International Payments Portal** provides a secure, user-friendly platform for processing international bank transactions.
-Customers can register, log in, and complete payments through a streamlined interface, while bank employees can review and approve transactions before they are securely processed via the SWIFT network.
-This system prioritizes both ease of use and robust security to facilitate reliable cross-border payments.
+The **International Payments Portal** is a secure and user-friendly platform for processing international bank transactions.
+It allows customers to register, log in, and complete cross-border payments, while bank employees can review and approve transactions before they are securely processed via the SWIFT network.
+The system prioritizes ease of use while ensuring robust security for reliable international payments.

 ---